rwhite35/demo_module_public/README.md

 </VirtualHost>
 ```

 Additionally, it may be necessary to add an entry in the servers `hosts` file.
-On Mac that file is `/etc/hosts`, and for Windows its usually `c:\windows\system32\drivers\etc\hosts`.
+On Mac that file is `/etc/hosts`, and for Windows it’s usually `c:\windows\system32\drivers\etc\hosts`.
 Add the following line to hosts file using any text editor with read/write permissions.

 ```bash
 127.0.0.1 demo.acme.com